dew-landscapes/envSDM/README.md

 of species distribution models. `envSDM` attempts to make decisions at each of these steps that are robust(ish) for running SDMs for many, many taxa.

+`envSDM` assumes that your are trying to run many, many taxa, thus there is currently no option to run a single taxa in parallel.
+The functions are all designed around the potential to run many taxa in parallel (assuming each taxa is run on a single core).

 Preparation includes generating:

 * optional generation of a (possibly buffered) minimum convex polygon around